gvianot2/transformpdftoxls/README.md

 Exécution
 =======

+  Edit files to update the name of the directory and pdf to use

   a) ruby extractArrays.rb
   Extract one pdf file to one xls sheet with one tab per tab

   b)ruby extractArraysCsv.rb
   Extract one pdf file to many csv files(one file per tab)